NEWEST (June 2016): Malcolm Le Grice's Little Dog for Roger (1968)

 click here for MY BLOG [cawkwell200.com] on WordPress: latest four entries -

 Sept 2014: INTERVIEW WITH DAVID CURTIS

 BOOK (June 2014): THE NEW FILMGOER'S GUIDE TO GOD

 click here for the book trailer.

-. . . to the homepage for Tim Cawkwell, freelance writer on film and former film-maker.
-This website is a platform for my writing on film, whether in the form of blog-type entries or essays.
-I have published a number of books (e.g. co-editor of ‘World Encyclopaedia of Film’ 1972, ‘The Filmgoer's Guide to God’ 2004, ‘Film Past Film Future’ 2011) and have launched (February 2013) my own imprint, Sforzinda Books, as a vehicle for these and other of my own books to be available in digital form.
-The website for this is www.cawkwellbooks.co.uk.
+You've reached the homepage for Tim Cawkwell (see About Me).
+This website is a platform for my writing on film, whether in the form of blog-type entries or of essays.
+I have published a number of books (e.g. co-editor of ‘World Encyclopaedia of Film’ 1972, 'Film Past Film Future’ 2011, 'The New Filmgoer's Guide to God' 2014) and have launched (February 2013) my own imprint, Sforzinda Books, as a vehicle for these and other of my own books to be available in digital form.
+For more details go to the 'My Books' page.

 with thanks to Alan Berry and apologies to Rembrandt

 My new book (March 2016), 'CRICKET’S PURE PLEASURE: The story of an extraordinary match, Middlesex v.
 Yorkshire, September 2016' takes the reader through the highs and lows, the quick movements and slow movements, the loud and the soft of cricket played over four days.
 Where words fall short of conveying the splendour of the whole, the photographs take up the challenge, so that the book as a whole aims to give some insight into the pure pleasure, free of blemish of any kind, that cricket can provide.